 To the extent he wants to move to the political center, which is where the work gets done in a divided government, we’ll be there to meet him half way.
 [UPI]

 I’m enraged.
 I don’t know if it’s because, caught up in the emotion of the President’s reelection, I had a delusional fantasy that the GOP would now start working with President Obama and that this statement brought me to a rude—as in discourteous, disrespectful, churlish, ungracious, arrogant, offensive—awakening.
 Or, if the amount of lies and distortions in this statement are just too unbearable.

 How dare he blame President Obama for failing to fix problems that the Republican party in their obstinate obstruction did not allow him to fix?
 How dare he claim that the GOP majority House and minority Senate have restored balance to Washington in the last two years when they almost brought our country to bankruptcy during the debt-ceiling negotiations?

 It’s up to the President to propose solutions that are agreeable to the GOP-controlled House?
 Like when he proposed the new health-care plan that was, in fact, the plan Mitt Romney had instituted in Massachusetts?
 Perhaps he meant that the President should propose a budget plan where he guts government services but continues to maintain the Bush tax cuts that have so greatly contributed to our current deficit.

 He wants the President to move to the political center?
 Maybe someone should tell him that the President has never moved from the center.
-It was his own party that went so much to the right that they are completely wrong for the majority of Americans.
+It was McConnell’s own party that went so much to the right that they are completely wrong for the majority of Americans.
 Lastly, in the most hypocritical of all statements, he declares that they’ll be there to meet him half way.
 How does he plan to meet the President half way when compromise has become a 4-letter word to Republicans, when they feel that compromise means that they don’t budge from their positions while the President must do exactly what the GOP wants?